iFit: a quick start/tutorial

-- Advanced Math operators: interpolation,
+- Advanced Math operators:

 - Saving your work

-Commands we use in this page: iData, doc, plot, subplot, fits,
+Commands we use in this page: iData, doc, plot, subplot,

 In this document, we demonstrate shortly how to use the iFit library, which mainly manipulates iData objects.
+We focus on commands.

-The object of these tools is to
+The object iFit is to:

-Each of these tasks has dedicated, detailed, documentation, as shown in
+Each of these tasks has dedicated, detailed, documentation, as shown

 - import transparently data files, whatever be their format [Load]

-- organize the data files contents, and in particular define their
+- organize the data files contents, and in particular define

-axes if needed [iData axes and aliases]
+their axes if needed [iData axes and